SamLad2015/LWareTest/README.md

 Possible hurdle:
 If you IDE is not clever to run the npm install by default when the project is launched then please run 'npm install' on the ClientApp directory
+For any timeout issue while launching the Angular App please restart the app or refesh the page.

 C# Unit tests